mateusz-przybyla/AddressBook/README.md

 ### About

-AddressBook application allows to save your friends data such as: first name, surname, phone nuber, email and address.
+AddressBook application allows you to save your friends data such as: first name, surname, phone nuber, email and address.
 Data are saved to the database (.txt file).
 First create a user account and then you can add contacts to the address book.
 You can show all your contacts everytime you want or search contacts by first name or surname.